 Family Community Science

-Spend this summer becoming a Junior Ranger and a Community Scientist with your family!
+You might not be able to make it all the way to Crystal Cove State Park, but you can still explore it from home!
 During Summer 2020, Crystal Cove State Park moved their Junior Rangers program online, including crafts, Jr. Ranger videos, scavenger hunts, virtual hikes and more.
 With each Junior Ranger program, we’ll be sharing a community science project that you and your family can help with from home or a park near you!

 - Family Community Science: Monitoring Mammals with Camera Traps